Probation procedure for non-academic staff

 INTRODUCTION

 Probation is defined as 'the action or process of testing or putting to the proof'.
-For probationers, it provides an opportunity to demonstrate that they are able to fulfil the responsibilities of the role to which they have been appointed to a satisfactory standard.
+For probationers, it provides an opportunity to demonstrate that they can fulfil the responsibilities of the role to which they have been appointed to a satisfactory standard.

-Birkbeck as an employer recognises it has a responsibility to provide relevant induction, training and support to the probationer over the probation period to enable them to demonstrate satisfactorily the skills and competencies necessary for the role.
+Birkbeck recognises it has a responsibility to provide relevant induction, training and support to the probationer over the probation period to enable them to demonstrate satisfactorily the skills and competencies necessary for the role.

 The probation period is a time of adjustment and learning.
-Employees who are new to an organisation need time to accustom themselves to the working practices and possibly to adjust to new and more demanding work patterns.
-Probationers should be given clear instruction and guidance about the job at regular intervals and line managers should provide encouragement and ensure any immediate development needs are addressed.
+Employees who are new to an organisation need time to familiarise themselves with working practices, and possibly to adjust to new and more demanding work patterns.
+Probationers must be given clear instruction and guidance about the job at regular intervals and line managers must provide encouragement and ensure any immediate development needs are addressed.

 LENGTH OF PROBATION PERIOD